ABOUT THE FOUNDER

 911 dispatchers, fire, law enforcement, coroners/medical examiners, EMT, ambulance drivers, emergency room and forensic personnel swung into action.
 Afterwards, the military followed suit as depicted in the painting, “I’ll Take It From Here.”
 Therefore, I will use “first responder” for all professionals who see what they see when they run toward “human created chaos, carnage and confusion.”

-Injuries are unavoidable, but healing shouldn’t.
+Injuries are unavoidable.
+It’s what they signed up for.
+But healing from them shouldn’t be.
 Immediate action has been proven to reduce long-term damage.
-You’re already doing this for your body, why not for your brain, your most important first responder tool?
+They already do this for their body, why not for their brain, their most important first responder tool?
 Let’s answer that together.

 “Recently, Chaplain Suitt presented a brief synopsis of his wellness class at a patrol briefing.
 I was interested in the content, but was equally compelled to attend his class, because of who he is.
 A man who dedicates so much of his own time taking care of other people’s wellbeing should be listened too.
 My wife Terri and I attended the class and it was great.
 The scientific insight into the psychological and mental injuries cops are exposed to and how they should be treated and cared for, was beneficial for myself and my super supportive wife.
 With all the attention given to mental health these days, this class should be mandated by POST and required for anyone who wants to work in law enforcement.
 Highly recommended!”